Ontario Hockey League: Schedule

 The 20 OHL clubs play a 68-game unbalanced schedule, which starts in the third full week of September, running until the third week of March.
 Ninety percent (90%) of OHL games are scheduled between Thursday and Sunday to minimize the number of school days missed for its players.

-Approximately 20% of players on active rosters in the National Hockey League (NHL) have come from the OHL, and about 54% of NHL players are alumni of the Canadian Hockey League.

 OHL playoffs and Memorial Cup

 The J. Ross Robertson Cup is awarded annually to the winner of the Championship Series.
 The Cup is named for John Ross Robertson, who was president of the Ontario Hockey Association from 1901 to 1905.

 The OHL playoffs consist of the top 16 teams in the league, 8 from each conference.
 The teams play a best-of-seven game series, and the winner of each series advances to the next round.
 The final two teams eventually compete for the J. Ross Robertson Cup.

 The OHL champion then competes with the winners of the Western Hockey League, the Quebec Maritimes Junior Hockey League, and the host of the tournament to play for the Memorial Cup, which is awarded to the junior hockey champions of Canada.
 The host team of the tournament is alternated between the three leagues every season.
-The most recent OHL team to win the Memorial Cup was the London Knights in 2025.
+The most recent OHL team to win the Memorial Cup was the Kitchener Rangers in 2026.

 Memorial Cup champions

-The Memorial Cup has been captured 19 times by OHL/OHA teams since the tournament went to a three-league format in 1972:
+The Memorial Cup has been captured 20 times by OHL/OHA teams since the tournament went to a three-league format in 1972: